Blane245/musicgenerator/README.md

 * Called *Generator*, this is an instance of a generator collection and is the source of the sound that is produced by CMG.
 There are currently four types of generators.

     * **CMG** - this generator is the parent of sound generators and does not generate sound.
 It contains the attributes that are common to all generators.
 This includes a name, start and end times, mute flag, and a vertical position with the track's timeline.
-    * The three types of generators that produce sound are listed above.
+    * The threefour types of generators that produce sound are listed above.

 # Web Audio Routing Graph